NTFS vs exFAT vs FAT32 vs APFS – Differences

-A file system controls how data is stored and organized in your storage device.
-When formatting a hard drive, you are asked to choose a file system format for the hard disk.
-You may see NTFS, exFAT, FAT32, APFS, and some other options.
-Which file system format to choose?
-NTFS vs exFAT vs FAT32 vs APFS file system, what are their differences?
-You can continue to check the analysis below.
+A file system controls how data is stored and organized on a storage device.
+When you format a hard drive, you'll be asked to choose the file system format for the drive.
+Common formats include NTFS, exFAT, FAT32, and APFS.
+But which file system format should you choose?
+What are the differences between NTFS, exFAT, FAT32, and APFS file systems?
+Read on for a detailed explanation below.

 NTFS vs exFAT vs FAT32 vs APFS – Definition